The Domestication Program: 20 Ways Modern Men Get Tamed Without Noticing

 Her family becomes your primary family.

-Their drama becomes your drama.
+Their drama becomes yours.

 Your family becomes a side quest.